 The themes of interest for the research projects are outlined below:

-1. The Development of the Professional for Tomorrow's Healthcare (PTH)
+1. HuMe-AINE: The Development of the Professional for Tomorrow’s Healthcare in these areas:

 View More...